Qazeer/artefacts.help/pages/aws/security_review.md

 # Lists the metadata of the specified IAM policy.
 aws iam list-policies --query 'Policies[?PolicyName==`<POLICY_NAME>`]'

-# Retrieves the IAM policies associated with the specified user / group / role.
+# Retrieves the IAM policies associated with the specified user/group/role.
 # Inline IAM policies embedded in the specified IAM user.
 aws iam list-user-policies --user-name "<USERNAME>"
 # IAM policies attached to the specified IAM user.